 CONFERENCE REGISTRATION NOW OPEN: Teaching Politics in an Era of Populism

-APSA is pleased to announce that registration for the 2019 Joint International Teaching and Learning Conference is now open.
-This conference is a collaboration between APSA, the Political Studies Association (PSA), the British International Studies Association (BISA), and the European Consortium for Political Research (ECPR).
-It will take place in Brighton, England from June 17-19, 2019.
+The Joint International Teaching and Learning Conference is a collaboration between APSA, the Political Studies Association (PSA), the British International Studies Association (BISA), and the European Consortium for Political Research (ECPR).
+It took place in Brighton, England from June 17-19, 2019.

 The program committee consists of representatives from each conference co-sponsor:

 Dr. Amanda Rosen and Dr. Tanya Schwarz (American Political Science Association)

 Professor John Craig and Dr. Stuart Wilks-Heeg (Political Studies Association)